SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - If you feel slow while terraform commands like init, plan, apply in gitbash.
 It is because of vpn (Disconnect vpn and try)

 ### Session-34
 - We have created 01-vpc, 02-sg, 03-vpn, 04-ec2.
-So now we want all instances to automatically configured, for that we need to create ansible server in default subnet in default vpc, this server will provision all instances using ansible playbooks and also create security group for ansible on port SSH 22 to connect to all instances securely.
+So now we want all instances to automatically configured for that we need to create ansible server in default subnet in default vpc.
+This server will provision all instances using ansible playbooks and also create security group for ansible on port SSH 22 to connect to all instances securely.
 - For this we need to write a small shellscript 'ec2-provision.sh' in VS to provision the instances.
 NO need to give sudo access in this script because userdata will get sudo access automatically but in provisioners we need to give sudo access.
 - There is one disadvantage in userdata.
-If userdata fails one time, it will not come again, we will address this issue with provisioners.
-So delete ansible-server and do again terraform init, plan, apply.
+If userdata fails one time it will not come again.
+We will address this issue with provisioners.
+So delete ansible server and do again terraform init, plan, apply.
 - Userdata logs will be in sudo cd /var/log, ls -la, tail -f cloud-init-output.log
 - LB (Target groups and Rules) and Launch templates (Auto scaling and Policy)
 - First create 2 nginx servers (UI and UX) while creating add userdata #!/bin/bash, yum install nginx -y, mkdir -p /usr/share/nginx/html/ui, echo "<h1GreaterthanSymbolHi we are from UI team<h1GreaterthanSymbol" > /usr/share/nginx/html/ui/index.html, systemctl restart nginx.
-Create same for ux backend team.
+Create same for UX backend team.
 - We are using 'Application_LB' because it is most intelligent and 'Classic_LB' is very old.
-- Create LB security group, here from where the tarffic is coming to this LB ?
-From the internet, therefore ingress rule of LB should be HTTP and CIDR 0.0.0.0/0
+- Create LB security group here from where the tarffic is coming to this LB ?
+From the internet therefore ingress rule of LB should be HTTP and CIDR 0.0.0.0/0
-- Create SGs for these two nginx servers, these servers will get request from LB, therefore ingress rule of these servers should be a SG which is attached to LB.
+- Create SGs for these two nginx servers, these servers will get request from LB therefore ingress rule of these servers should be a SG which is attached to LB.
 - Create target groups for example ui, ux in listeners first then register using include as pending in default subnet.
-- Now create LB with port 80 in default_vpc subnet with min two AZs.
+- Now create LB with port 80 in default vpc subnet with min two AZs.
 - Rules in load balancers, there is default rule, you can add as many rules you want, you can keep path as a condition in this ui/ux example, if path is /ui/* then send to ui target group.
 Keep priority as 1.
 - LB will give us a DNS name, generally we configure this name in route53 record, so create a new record, copy the DNS name and paste and you need to keep alias and select alias to application and classic load balancer.
 - Mostly in companies, errors are not because of coding, it is because of configuration change, even if we make small changes in configuration, we get errors, so thats why we need to keep configuration independently in SSM Parameter store.